jhnns-br/causal-functional-models/README.md

 # causal-functional-models
+[side project]
-[side project] combining neural networks with causal structures to increase robustness.
+Combining neural networks with causal structures to increase robustness.
+See *CFM_Overview.ipynb* for a short introduction.

 Dependencies:
 - numpy 1.18.1